 Oxford County (the County) prepares a report summarizing system operation and water quality for every municipal drinking water system annually.
-The reports detail the latest water quality testing results, water quantity statistics and any adverse conditions that may have occurred for the previous year.
+The reports detail information required for Annual Reports and Summary Reports under Ontario Regulation (O. Reg.)
+170/03 of the Safe Drinking Water Act including the latest water quality testing results, water quantity statistics and any adverse conditions that may have occurred for the previous year.
 They are available for review by the end of February on the County website at www.oxfordcounty.ca/drinkingwater or by contacting the Public Works Department.